Fresh Fun Flavor

 Remove from pan as soon as you can safely handle them (after about 5-10 minutes) and transfer to a wire rack to cool..

-Storing lemons and limes in an air tight container in the fridge helps maintain their moisture and extend their freshness.
+Store lemons right Keep lemons and limes in an airtight container in the fridge to lock in moisture and extend freshness.

-If you can't find Vanilla yogurt you can sub with plain and add in two teaspoons vanilla extract.
-However, I tested this recipe so, so, many times and the Vanilla Yogurt really did create the best flavor.
+Yogurt swap If you can’t find vanilla yogurt, sub with plain and stir in 2 teaspoons vanilla extract.
+I tested this recipe a bunch, and the vanilla yogurt gave the best flavor, but the swap still works in a pinch.

 Why do you recommend Turbinado Sugar?